Mass media in Vietnam: In the South

-Alongside the establishment of Vietnam Television, the radio-television system of the United States Army, occupied in South Vietnam at that time, was also established.
-This station was originally called AFRTS (American Forces Radio and Television Service).
-In 1967, it changed the name to AFVN (American Forces Vietnam Network).
+Alongside the creation of Vietnam Television, the United States Army also established its own radio‑television system in South Vietnam, where U.S. forces were stationed at the time.
+This station was originally called AFRTS.
+In 1967, it changed the name to AFVN.
 Broadcasting in English on the 11th frequency band, it was meant to serve American soldiers working in the South at that time.

-After that, AFVN built a television tower at 9 Hồng Thập Tự Street, which was also the station's headquarters.
+After that, AFVN built a television tower at 9 Hong Thap Tu Street, which was also the station's headquarters.
 On 25 October 1966, Vietnam's first television tower was completed and put into use, replacing the previous broadcast by helicopter.
-The tower is 128 metres tall and is where the 25 kW Channel 9 broadcast antenna of THVN, Channel 11 and FM 99.9 MHz of AFVN is located.
+The tower is 128 metres tall and is where the 25 kW Channel 9 broadcast antenna of THVN, Channel 11 and FM 99.9 MHz of AFVN are located.

-In addition to the main station in Saigon, the Republic of Vietnam also has four local television stations in Huế, Quy Nhơn, Nha Trang and Cần Thơ.
+In addition to the main station in Saigon, the Republic of Vietnam also had four local television stations in Huế, Quy Nhơn, Nha Trang and Cần Thơ.

-In 1972, Đắc Lộ Television was established.
+In 1972, Dac Lo Television was established.
 This was a private television company belonging to Catholic Church of the Republic of Vietnam and operated by Jesuits.
 It did not have its own separate broadcast channel, but only produces educational programs to broadcast on THVN9, focusing on educational content and disseminating knowledge for the people, especially the poor.
+After the Fall of Saigon, all South Vietnamese radio and TV stations were replaced with broadcasts from North Vietnam.